Parking: Free lot parking

 Winter Features: skating on the lagoon; skate rental and sharpening; cross country skiing.

 Playgrounds: As of 2014, Bowness has a new large playground as well a few older small playgrounds

-Amenities: Tea house, washrooms, water fountains; fire pits, barbeque stands, picnic areas (can be booked), shelters.
+Amenities: Restaurant and cafe, washrooms, water fountains; fire pits, barbeque stands, picnic areas (can be booked), shelters.

 Seating: There are numerous benches and picnic tables throughout the park.
 Tons of picnic tables.

 Overall : Bowness Park was an extremely popular destination in the 1920s and 30s.
 Inspired by New York’s Coney Island, Calgarians would ride the streetcar to access Bowness Park’s carousel, fountain with accompanying light and music, dance hall, scaled-down railway line and other attractions.

 Until recently there were still amusement park rides at the park, but the ‘funland’ area is now completely closed.

 Bowness Park is still a very popular location and a great place to spend the day with the family.

 Bowness Park has the largest picnic areas in City of Calgary parks making it a great spot for large gatherings.

 Bowness Park has a large accessible playground as well as a couple of small older playgrounds. playground review here.